EV charging points are primarily defined by the power (in kW) they can produce and therefore what speed they are capable of charging an EV.

-Alternatively you can visit Zap-Map.com to search by EV model, use the connector selector and access the latest news on electric vehicles and charging.
+Explore Zap-Map live to locate all public access charge points across the UK.
+Alternatively, visit Zap-Map.com to search by connector and EV model, and access the latest news on EV charging.

 Connecting an electric vehicle to an EV charger requires a cable fitted with connectors to match the charger outlet socket and the vehicle inlet socket.
 Most cables have a connector at each end (to couple with the charger outlet and vehicle inlet) or are tethered, which means that the cable is permanently attached to the charging unit.

 The choice of connector is determined by whether an EV is charged using AC (alternating current) or DC (direct current), the charging speed (kW power) and the safety protocol employed.
 Having different countries of origin, the make and model will also determine which connector are used.
 The following table shows images of the main connector types, together with their likely power ratings and associated charger types.